 In fact, as I talked to more and more people who have quartz countertops, I learned that they vary quite a bit in durability.

-Some of my friends would tell me that if they left a coffee cup with some spilt coffee on the quartz kitchen countertop, it would leave a ring that would be somewhat hard to get out.
+Some of my friends mentioned that if they left a coffee cup with some spilt coffee on the quartz kitchen countertop, it would leave a ring that would be somewhat hard to get out.

-Other people would tell me that their quartz counters were so easy to clean!
+Other people told me that their quartz counters were so easy to clean!